jsiegenthaler/homebridge-eosstb/README.md

 [![GitHub issues](https://img.shields.io/github/issues/jsiegenthaler/homebridge-eosstb)](https://github.com/jsiegenthaler/homebridge-eosstb/issues)
 [![donate](https://badgen.net/badge/donate/paypal/91BE09)](https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468)

-`homebridge-eosstb` is a Homebridge plugin allowing you to control your set-top box (typically an ARRIS DCX960 or HUMAX 2008C-STB-TN) running on the Magenta AT / Telenet BE / Sunrise UPC CH / Virgin Media GB & IE / Ziggo NL Horizon TV platform with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.
+`homebridge-eosstb` is a Homebridge plugin allowing you to control your set-top box (typically an ARRIS DCX960 or HUMAX 2008C-STB-TN) running on the Magenta AT / Telenet BE / Sunrise CH / Virgin Media GB & IE / Ziggo NL Horizon TV platform with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.

 <img src="https://github.com/jsiegenthaler/homebridge-eosstb/blob/master/pics/EosstbAccessoryTile.png" alt="EosstbAccessoryTile" height="80" align="left">
 This plugin displays your set-top box as a Set-Top Box accessory with power, channel and remote-control capabilities on your iOS device (iPhone, iPad, iMac, etc.).

 You need a subscription to the online TV service from your local TV provider.
-The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country; in Switzerland it is [Sunrise UPC TV](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).
+The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country; in Switzerland it is [Sunrise TV](https://apps.apple.com/ch/app/sunrise-tv/id1292688012)).

 Supports multiple set-top boxes, should you have more than one.